dstoc/gamepad-proxy/README.md

     *   Default: `VirtualGamepad`

 3.  **Inside the Docker container:**
-    *   The `gamepad.py` script creates symlinks on the host machine (e.g., `/tmp/gamepad-event` and `/tmp/gamepad-js` by default).
+    *   The `gamepad-proxy` binary creates symlinks on the host machine (e.g., `/tmp/gamepad-event` and `/tmp/gamepad-js` by default).
 To make the gamepad accessible inside your container, you should use the `--device` flag with `podman run` (or the equivalent for other container runtimes).
 This flag will map the actual gamepad device node (to which the symlink points) into your container.

         Example using default symlink paths:
         ```bash